-In 1920 there was the “Voice Of Plymouth Rock” at the 300th celebration in Plymouth.
-100 years later and the rock’s voice is heard once again.
+In 1920 there was the “Voice Of Plymouth Rock” at the 300th Anniversary of the Landing of the Mayflower in Plymouth.
+100 years later, the rock’s voice is heard once again.
 Only this time it sounds like 28 Plymouth elementary school students singing their hearts out.
-The album is coming this Summer.
+The album is coming out in October.
 We may even have a CD release party at the Mayflower Society House in the early Fall.
 Stay tuned!

 Plymouth Rock News you can use.
 Jefferson Elementary School Rockland music teacher Michelle Booth said, “Candido, I think you need to see Hamilton because of what you’re doing with “The Secrets of Plymouth Rock.”
 The night of October 3, 2018 was magical.
 Michelle introduced me to the music, lyrics and all that is the phenomenon called “Hamilton”.
 The orchestra was tight, the dancing and lighting was spectacular and the cast especially Austin Scott, Hannah Cruz and Nicholas Christopher was riveting.
 The Secrets of Plymouth Rock just found some new inspiration.
 Thanks Michelle!

 I’m a late comer to the Hamilton phenomenon.
 As I sat and listened I was amazed with how much work it takes to put on Hamilton.
 I can’t even imagine all of the logistics.
 The choreography alone was fascinating.
 When you add in the mountain of lyrics and the orchestral arrangement it’s mind-boggling.
 I can’t believe this all came from one person’s head, Lin Manuel Miranda.
 I hope to meet him someday.
 Hamilton taught me that early American history can be fun and interesting at the same time.
 It just takes the right person with the vision, talent and energy and the right team all working together to see it through from start to finish.